JFFS

 The Journaling Flash File System (or JFFS) is a log-structured file system for use on NOR flash memory devices on the Linux operating system.
 It has been superseded by JFFS2.

 Design

+JFFS was originally developed in 2000 by Björn Wesén at Axis Communications.

 Flash memory (specifically NOR flash) must be erased prior to writing.
 The erase process has several limitations: